QR4.4.8 Mass is Energy

 QR4.4.3 Quark Phases

-As for an electron two-way collision, a three-way collision has photon head-tail phase options.
+As for an electron collision, a three-way collision has head-tail phase options.
 Again, a tail-tail-tail meet isn’t possible as it implies a prior head-head-head event, so the options are:

 1. Head-head-head.
 Three sets of photon heads meeting at equal angles in a point will allocate processing equally, so each axis is only partly filled.
 There are free channels that let other entities in so the result isn’t stable at all.

 2. Head-tail-tail.
-In this case, two photon rays leave the point as another arrives, as shown in Figure 4.10a, and this is proposed to be an up quark.
+In this case, two photon rays leave the point as another arrives, as shown in Figure 4.10a, and this could be an up quark.

 3. Head-head-tail.
-In this case, one ray is leaving the point as the other two arrive, as shown in Figure 4.10b, and this is proposed to be a down quark.
+In this case, one ray is leaving the point as the other two arrive, as shown in Figure 4.10b, and this could be a down quark.

 Figure 4.10.
 Up/down quark structure